safe-global/safe-android/docs/INTERNAL_BUILD.md

 We use a self hosted Buildkite agent.
 Given you have the appropriate credentials you can see its Android projects here: https://buildkite.com/gnosis
 The Buildkite instance is also responsible for app signing and distribution.
 The `internal` app is distributed to Firebase.

+## buildkite configuration within the project

+The directory `.buildkite` contains two yml files recognized by the ci server:
+- `deployment.yml`
+  - Contains a label to upload to Firebase App distribution via `ci/upload_app_distribution.sh` on merges to master
+- `pipeline.yml`
+  - Contains a label to run certain scripts in the `ci` folder for unit and ui tests

+The directory `ci` contains scripts run on the ci server during a build

+- `prepare_env_buildkite.sh`
+  - sets versionCode and versionName
+- `run_unit_tests.sh`
+  - Runs `testDebugUnitTest` with the `google-services.json.sample` from the `ci` folder
+- `run_ui_tests.sh`
+  - Starts integration tests on an emulator and triggers code coverage report generation

+## Buildkite scripts (on build server)

+We use the following hook scripts (located in `/etc/buildkite-agent/hooks` on the build server):

+- `environment`
+  - Setup environment variables regarding the Android SDK and the CODECOV_TOKEN
+- `pre-command`
+  - Copy google-services.json to respective build type folders (prod version for `rinkeby` and `release` build type and staging version for `internal` builds)
+  - Copy gnosis-upload.jks keystore used for release and rinkeby version (NOT `internal`)
+  - Prepare environment with different secrets for the legacy (v1) app and the current (v2) app build

 ## Secrets injected on the ci server

 The `internal` build uses the debug.keystore that has been committed to the git repository.
 The CI server adds the following secrets to the build process.